anchore/grype/README.md

 ```
 (2) Looking inside any of these JSON objects, you see nested values with Lower-case names.
 (3) To use these any of these values in the Golang template, first change the name of the JSON value you want to use to be Upper-case.
-* Also, use the `.` to drill into a nested object.
+Also, use the `.` to drill into a nested object.
 With these observations you can use any data identifiers you choose to reference in your template files.
-*For example: The Template expression `{{.Vulnerability.Fix.Versions}}` relates to the JSON object, ` "vulnerability": { "fix": { "versions": [ ] `
+For example: The Template expression `{{.Vulnerability.Fix.Versions}}` relates to the JSON object, ` "vulnerability": { "fix": { "versions": [ ] `
-More completely, here's what a custom `csv.tmpl` file might contain:
+More completely, here's what a custom `csv.tmpl` template file might contain:

 ```gotemplate
 "Artifact:","Severity:","Is Fixed:","Vulnerability:","Version:","Version Fixed:","Package URL:","Vulnerability Source:"